MarkAlexI/blockSiteFirefox/README.md

 ![blocker.png](/images/blocker.png "blocker")
 ## How to work with extension
-To block a resource, enter a part of its name in the left input field without specifying the protocol.
-For example, entering "facebook" will block all subdomains of this resource.
-In the right input field, enter the URL for redirection, fully specified with the protocol, e.g., "https://google.com".
-Then click the save button.
-If the redirect URL is left empty, the target site will simply be blocked.
-To modify a rule, delete the old rule and add a new one.
+To block a website or resource, enter part of its name into the input field with the placeholder "Type Block URL" — for example, "facebook" will block all related subdomains.
+In the field with the placeholder "Type Redirect URL", enter the full redirect address including the protocol, such as "https://google.com".
+If the redirect field is left empty, the site will be blocked without redirection.
+Click the Save button to apply the rule.
+To update a rule, delete the old one and create a new entry.
 ## Video Demo: [Block Site Extension](https://youtu.be/-z3pXiM_yv8?si=vEEBruG6XABppWQs)
 ### Project Description